DFE-Digital/publish-teacher-training/guides/setup-development.md

 You can then run `rails gias_update` or `rails 'gias_update[csv/<file_name>]'` where <file_name> is the csv filename.

 2. You can obtain an updated csv from https://www.get-information-schools.service.gov.uk/Downloads the `establishment fields CSV` checkbox.
-This can be uploaded to the `csv` directory as a local merge and pushed to master.
+This can be uploaded to the `csv` directory as a local commit and pushed to main.

-Ensure the default `CSV_PATH` in lib/tasks/gias_update.rake includes the name of the new csv file.
+Ensure the default `CSV_PATH` in lib/tasks/gias_update.rake matches the name of the new csv file if required.

 Test the import function locally with `rails 'gias_update[csv/<file_name>]'` You should see console output on completion similar to: